refiner-io/mobile-sdk-react-native/README.md

 #### Initialization & Configuration

 Initialize the SDK in your application with the needed configuration parameters.
+You can also enable debug mode during your development.

 ```javascript
 import { NativeModules, NativeEventEmitter } from 'react-native';